-Contractor: Abt Associates, Dillon-Goodson Research Associates, Pemberton Research
+Contractor: Abt Associates, Dillon-Goodson Research Associates, Pemberton Research, Education Analytics

 The Department of Education's Blueprint for Recognizing Educational Success, Professional Excellence, and Collaborative Teaching is focused on a comprehensive approach to improving teacher effectiveness at all points along the continuum, including teacher preparation.
 Little research exists, however, to inform how best to prepare teachers for the classroom.
 The current study will explore whether the instructional skills that teachers learn about and have opportunities to practice in their preparation programs are associated with novice teachers' effectiveness in the classroom.
 The study defines novice teachers as those in their first three years in the profession.
 The study will include a focus on English language learners and the preparation experiences of their teachers.